 Pet peeve of the day: IQ tests.
 These are the wife-beaters of the intellectual world: they've been telling people they're stupid for so long, that people believe it.
 But have you ever noticed that the type of intelligence they test just HAPPENS to be the kind of intelligence possessed by the very inventors and promoters of these tests?
 And they have been so thoroughly successful in conning people into believing that this type of intelligence is the 'true' intelligence, that we design whole systems of advancement and learning around their tests.

 So what is intelligence, then?
-If real intelligence were truly just about the type of intelligence tested on these exams, I would be rated fairly highly, since I always score pretty well on traditional IQ tests.
+If real intelligence were truly just about the type of intelligence tested on these exams, I would be rated fairly highly, since I always score very well on traditional IQ tests.
+(Please don’t ask me my IQ.
+I believe telling one’s IQ to be as vulgar as telling people how much money one makes.)
 That's no coincidence: I have always had good 'book smarts', the very same type of intelligence of those who make the tests.
 But my question is, is that really a useful gauge of how well people use their minds to navigate the world around them?
 Isn't that the real definition of intelligence: how well do people use their mental faculties to adapt to (and excel in) the world around them?
 And if that is the true definition, aren't IQ tests woefully inadequate, even misleading?

 I can think of at least two areas that are completely ignored by IQ tests.
 The first is the ability to understand people based on their reactions.
 For example, some people know how to 'read' other people exceptionally well.
 Some people can see a slightly raised eyebrow and the smallest of grimaces, and glean a book of information about that person from those facial expressions.
 How is this less important a survival skill than, say, knowing the square root of 256 without the aid of a calculator?
 That person skilled at reading faces can always whip out his iPhone and get that square root.
 There is no app to help me read other people.
 But if we both take an IQ test, I appear to be the smart one.